-The fact that so much tax money is treated so shamefully and with such disregard for the effort that goes into earning it means we all pay too much (see: How Not to Screw Middle America).
+The fact that so much tax money is treated so shamefully and with such disregard for the effort that goes into earning it means we all pay too much.
 Even people like Mitt Romney who are unjustly accused of not paying anything pay too much because anything handed over and treated as if it has no value should never have been given to the government to begin with.

 Harry Reid is fond of those who pay no taxes, probably because it gives him an excuse to beat up on Americans who pay the most:

 If Mitt Romney were President, he wouldn’t waste time worrying about the 47 percent of Americans who he believes are “victims” – who Romney says are unwilling to take “personal responsibility.”1